Deformation Theory and Hopf Actions on Koszul Algebras: Chain maps for Hopf actions on Koszul algebras

 \subsection{A clarifing liberty with notation}

 To avoid cumbersome notation and clarify arguments, whenever we are working in $A\ot A$ or $\bar A \ot \bar A$, we identify the $k$-vector spaces

 for $\bar H$ and $V$ identified with subspaces of $\bar A\subset A$, see \cref{ChoiceOfSection}.
-When working in the bar complexes $\B_A$ and $\BB_A$, we identify $A$ with $S\ot H$ as a vector space and supress tensor symbols in $A$ to avoid confusion with tensor symbols in the bar complex, writing $aa'$ for the product of $a$ and $a'$ in $A$.
-We also supress extra tensor factors of $1_A$ on the outside and identify
+When working in the bar complexes $\B_A$ and $\BB_A$, we identify $A$ with $S\ot H$ as a vector space and suppress tensor symbols in $A$ to avoid confusion with tensor symbols in the bar complex, writing $aa'$ for the product of $a$ and $a'$ in $A$.
+We also suppress extra tensor factors of $1_A$ on the outside and identify

 with $k$-vector subspaces of $(\BB_A)_2 = A\ot \bar A \ot \bar A \ot A \subset A\ot A \ot A \ot A = (\B_A)_2$ via

 For example, we write $v\ot w$ for $1_A\ot (v\ot 1_H)\ot (w\ot 1_H)\ot 1_A$ in $\BB_A$ with $v$, $w$ in $V$.
 When working in $\B_A$, the set of smash relations (see \cref{smash-relns})